 As mentioned in a previous post, you’ll eventually have two audiences for your program: certificants and prospects.
 They’re your existing and future customers.
 Both need to be reminded (repeatedly!) about the value your certification offers and the results it delivers.
 Both groups need motivation to sign up or renew.

-Here are five communication channels for your credentialing messages:
+Here are five marketing channels for your credentialing program:

 Social Media: Platforms like Facebook, Twitter and LinkedIn are perfect for interacting with your target audience.
 Additionally, prospects and certificants can share your content, which amounts to both free advertising and an implied endorsement.